Website icon Xpert.Digital

 5G requirements don’t go far – @shutterstock | Tupungato

-The providers are expected to install 1,000 5G base stations by 2022.
-At the same time, the Federal Network Agency obliges mobile phone providers to distribute their coverage proportionally across the federal states.
-The strategy consultancy LSP Digital has now used a model calculation to calculate how far this obligation actually goes.
-Result: The supply requirements will only reach a fraction of the households in a federal state (from 0.4 percent in Berlin to a maximum of ten percent in Bavaria).
-It can be assumed, particularly in city states, that the actual number of 5G base stations will be significantly higher.
-But the expansion will probably progress more quickly than the requirements suggest.
-Deutsche Telekom alone has announced that it will supply 99 percent of households with 5G by the end of 2025.
+Providers are required to install 1,000 5G base stations by 2022.
+At the same time, the Federal Network Agency mandates that these be distributed proportionally across the federal states.
+The strategy consultancy LSP Digital has now calculated, using a model, how far this obligation will actually go.
+The result: the coverage requirements will only reach a fraction of households in a given federal state (from 0.4 percent in Berlin to a maximum of ten percent in Bavaria).
+Particularly in the city-states, it can be assumed that the actual number of 5G base stations will be significantly higher.
+But even across the board, the rollout will likely proceed faster than the requirement suggests.
+Deutsche Telekom alone has announced its intention to provide 5G coverage to 99 percent of households by the end of 2025.

 Basic assumptions of the model calculation